Lockheed P-38 Lightning: Service record

-In the European theater, P-38s made 130,000 sorties with a loss of 1.3% overall, comparing favorably with P-51s, which posted a 1.1% loss, considering that the P-38s were vastly outnumbered and suffered from poorly thought-out tactics.
-Most of the P-38 sorties were made in the period prior to Allied air superiority in Europe, when pilots fought against a very determined and skilled enemy.
+In the European theater, P-38s made 130,000 sorties with a loss of 1.3% overall.
+P-51s posted a 1.1% loss, though appearing later in the war, they benefited from greater numerical superiority and more mature tactics.
 Lieutenant Colonel Mark Hubbard, a vocal critic of the aircraft, rated it the third-best Allied fighter in Europe.
 The Lightning's greatest virtues were long range, heavy payload, high speed, fast climb, and concentrated firepower.
-The P-38 was a formidable fighter, interceptor, and attack aircraft.

 In the Pacific Theater, the P-38 downed over 1,800 Japanese aircraft, with more than 100 pilots becoming aces by downing five or more enemy aircraft.
 American fuel supplies contributed to a better engine performance and maintenance record, and range was increased with leaner mixtures.
 In the second half of 1944, the P-38L pilots out of Dutch New Guinea were flying 950 mi, fighting for 15 minutes and returning to base.
 Such long legs were invaluable until the P-47N and P-51D entered service.

 Postwar operations

 The end of the war left the USAAF with thousands of P-38s rendered obsolete by the jet age.
 Orders for 1,887 more were cancelled.
 The last P-38s in service with the United States Air Force were retired in 1949.
-One-hundred late-model P-38L and F-5 Lightnings were acquired by Italy through an agreement dated April 1946.
+One-hundred late-model P38L and F5 Lightnings were acquired by Italy through an agreement dated April 1946.
 Delivered, after refurbishing, at the rate of one per month, they finally were all sent to the Aeronautica Militare by 1952.
 The Lightnings served in the 4° Stormo and other units including 3° Stormo, flying reconnaissance over the Balkans, ground attack, naval cooperation, and air-superiority missions.
-Due to old engines, pilot errors, and lack of experience in operations, large numbers of P-38s were lost in at least 30 accidents, many of them fatal.
-Despite this, many Italian pilots liked the P-38 because of its excellent visibility on the ground and stability on takeoff.
-The Italian P-38s were phased out in 1956; none survived the scrapyard.
+Due to old engines, pilot errors, and lack of experience in operations, large numbers of P38s were lost in at least 30 accidents, many of them fatal.
+Despite this, many Italian pilots liked the P38 because of its excellent visibility on the ground and stability on takeoff.
+The Italian P38s were phased out in 1956; none survived the scrapyard.

 Surplus P-38s were also used by other foreign air forces, with 12 sold to Honduras and 15 retained by China.
-Six F-5s and two unarmed black two-seater P-38s were operated by the Dominican Air Force based in San Isidro Airbase, Dominican Republic, in 1947.
+Six F5s and two unarmed black two-seater P38s were operated by the Dominican Air Force based in San Isidro Airbase, Dominican Republic, in 1947.
 Most of the wartime Lightnings present in the continental U.S. at the end of the war were put up for sale for US$1,200 apiece; the rest were scrapped.
-P-38s in distant theaters of war were bulldozed into piles and abandoned or scrapped; very few avoided that fate.
+P38s in distant theaters of war were bulldozed into piles and abandoned or scrapped; very few avoided that fate.